Stevens-Mark/Ohmyfood/README.md

 (This project is part of the "Front-End Developer" training by OpenClassrooms).

 Ohmyfood! is a young startup that would like to impose itself on the restaurant market.
 The objective is to develop a 100% mobile site that lists the menus of gourmet restaurants.
 In addition to the classic reservation systems, customers will be able to compose the menu of their meal so that the dishes are ready when they arrive.
 No more waiting in restaurants!

+### Objective
+- Translate the 4 menus (mock-ups) into web pages using CSS animations

-For more information (scenario, etc.) on this project, please see the "Project brief" folder.
+- Further information (scenario, technical costraints, etc.) on this project, please see the the folder `Project Briefs`

 - 	Languages: HTML5 & Sass (stylesheet language)